-- 34. An ADI's exposure to a related entity is the aggregate of all claims, commitments and contingent liabilities arising from on- and off-balance sheet transactions in both the banking and trading books with the related entity, and must be measured in accordance with Attachment A to APS 221. - 35.
-An ADI's exposure to a regulated related entity must be measured in accordance with paragraph 34 of this Prudential Standard and must include any equity exposures and capital support provided to the regulated related entity (including any off-balance sheet exposure arising from guarantee of capital instruments issued by the related entity) that has not been deducted from the ADI's Level 1 capital for capital adequacy purposes. - 36.
-Where an ADI is required to apply the look-through requirement in Attachment A to APS 221 for an exposure to a structured vehicle that is a related entity and the ADI has an exposure to an underlying asset that is another related entity of the ADI, the ADI must recognise all of these exposures under the limits in paragraph 29 of this Prudential Standard. - 37.
-An ADI's exposure to a related entity excludes the exposures specified in paragraph 18 of APS 221.
+- 33. An ADI's exposure to a related entity is the aggregate of all claims, commitments and contingent liabilities arising from on- and off-balance sheet transactions in both the banking and trading books with the related entity, and is measured in accordance with Attachment A of APS 221. - 34.
+An ADI's exposure to a regulated related entity is measured in accordance with paragraph 33 and includes any equity exposures and capital support provided to the regulated related entity (including any off-balance sheet exposure arising from guarantee of capital instruments issued by the related entity) that has not been deducted from the ADI's Level 1 capital for capital adequacy purposes. - 35.
+Where an ADI is required to apply the look-through requirement in Attachment A of APS 221 for an exposure to a structured vehicle that is a related entity and the ADI has an exposure to an underlying asset that is another related entity of the ADI, the ADI must recognise the exposure under the prudential limits in paragraph 31 of this Prudential Standard. - 36.
+An ADI's exposure to a related entity excludes exposures which have been excluded from measurement under APS 221.